Physician supply: Number of physicians trained

 Increasing the number of students enrolled in existing medical schools is one way to address physician shortage, and another is increasing the number of schools, but other factors may also play a role.

 Becoming a physician requires either several years of training beyond undergraduate education or a professional undergraduate degree with a duration longer than that of a typical undergraduate degree.
 Consequently, physician supply is affected by the number of students eligible for medical training.
 Students who do not finish earlier levels of education, including high school dropouts and in some places those who leave university without an undergraduate or associate degree, do not qualify for entrance to medical school.
 The more people that fail to complete the prerequisites, the fewer people become eligible for training as physicians.

-In most countries, the number of placements for students in medical schools and clinical internships is limited, typically according to the number of teachers and other resources, including the amount of funding provided by governments.
+In most countries, the number of placements for students in medical schools and clinical internships is limited, reasons include a limited number of teachers, limited funding provided by governments and doctors voting to restrict numbers of medical students.
 In many countries that do not charge tuition payments to prospective physicians, public funding is the only significant limitation on the number of physicians trained.
 In the United States, the American Medical Association says that federal funding is the most important limitation in the supply of physicians.
 The high cost of tuition combined with the cost of supporting themselves during medical school discourages some people from enrolling to become a physician.
 Limited scholarships and financial aid to medical students may exacerbate that problem, and low expected pay for practicing physicians in some countries may convince some that the cost is not appropriate.

 It has been speculated that politics and social conditions may motivate medical student placements.
 For example, racial quotas have been cited in some places as preventing some people from enrolling in medical school.
 Racial discrimination and gender discrimination, either overt or disguised, have also been cited as resulting in people being denied the opportunity to train as a physician on the basis of their race or gender.